magneticio/vamp.io/content/resources/using vamp/index.md

 title: Using Vamp
 ---

-Vamp has few basic entities or artifacts you can work with:
+Vamp has few basic entities or artifacts you can work with, these can be classed as     either static resource descriptions or dynamic runtime entities:

 ### Static resource descriptions
 API actions on static resource descriptions are mostly synchronous.